 No, there is not a fax machine on campus for student use.
 There are several surrounding businesses that have fax services.

 San Jacinto College does not mail grades.
-Grades are available on the Student Online System (SOS).
+Grades are available on the Secure Online System (SOS).

 It is the student’s responsibility to make sure the class has been dropped before the withdrawal deadline.
 If you do not withdraw, you may receive an FX in the class for excessive absences.

 Once a class has been repeated, the higher grade will replace the lower grade in your GPA (only at San Jacinto College).
 However, the grade remains on the transcript indefinitely.

 Withdrawing from class must be done by the deadline each semester in order to receive a “W” (withdraw) on your transcripts.
 Check the San Jac website for the most current dates and deadlines.
 After this date, a student will receive an F for the class.
 Specific dates for each term are available online.

 Each campus has a different location.
 Be sure to check with your specific campus.